Pitchvision Academy miCricketCoach

 Running between the wickets is one of the few genuine moments of teamwork in cricket.
 You have to work closely with your batting partner and have an understanding between each other.
 While this can happen naturally (you are probably thinking now of a batting partner that you run well with) it often fails.
 This leads to missed run chances or even run outs.

 Think back to your last team practice session.
 How many chances did it give you for really practicing running with a partner?
-Chances are none: You were stuck in a net, playing your shots and not having to work with a partner.
+You were stuck in a net, playing your shots and not having to work with a partner.

-Because of this net practice, rotating the strike is a skill that is not often developed in club and school cricket.
+Because of this net practice, rotating the strike is a skill that is not often developed.
 Naturally, chances to score extra runs are missed and teams settle for far fewer runs.
-I'm sure you can think back to a few games where this has happened with your team.
 It's especially true of sides with a player or two who slows the rate through lack of confidence in playing their shots.
-No amount of netting is going to help these problems, but getting out of the nets and doing some team running drills can.
+No amount of netting is going to help these problems.

 So let's assume you are staying out of the nets and working on strike rotation.
 What do you do?